 The Statement:

-As an artist, I enter the abyss.
-I don’t know if, when or how I will return with a finished piece.
-When I travel through the abyss bringing back with me the experience represented in a visual format.
+As artists, we enter the abyss.
+We don’t know if, when or how we will return with a finished piece.
+When I travel through the abyss, I bring back the experience represented in a visual format.

 The Story: